electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 ```

 What colour will the greeting be?
 Grey.
 Because *all* paragraphs will inherit the rule for `p`.
 That's what the 'cascading' means in 'cascading style sheets'.

-## Character encoding and unicode

-Character encoding is about the most technical thing we're going to cover.
-We'll keep it short!

-1. **Computers are binary**.
-That means that, at their core they only have two modes: on and off.
-We humans refer to these two modes as 'yes and no', or 'true and false', or 'one and zero'.
-Everything computers do must be reduced, ultimately, to patterns of these ones and zeros.
-2. So, to a computer, **every letter or number is understood as a pattern of ones and zeros,** e.g. `01000001` can represent the letter 'A', and `01000010` the letter 'B'.
-3. There are many characters to encode in this way.
-Over the years, various organisations have established different official sets of characters.
-The most important character set is called **Unicode,** which is a list of about 100&nbsp;000 characters (and growing, especially with emojis).
-4. The most common pattern for encoding characters in the Unicode set in ones and zeros is called **UTF-8**.
-5. In theory, every computer file should note its character encoding inside it, so that your computer knows how to display its characters.
-(Programs like MS Word should automatically add that information inside your files for you.)
-6. If you open a document, or a web page or ebook, and the characters look wrong, it's usually because the document and your computer are using different character sets.

-When we're working in simple English, we rarely have to worry.
-Just keep going and computers will do the work.

-But as soon as you start working with special characters, it's critical that you use Unicode characters.

-We'll cover this in more detail later in the [Text section](06-text.html#special-characters-fonts-unicode-glyphs-and-markup){:.show-page-number}.

 ## Naming design features